Solar Decathlon Contests

 Like the Olympic decathlon, the U.S. Department of Energy Solar Decathlon consists of 10 contests.
 The contests evaluate cost-effective design; innovation balanced with market potential; water and energy efficiency; energy production and time-of-use energy; and communications strategies.

-For the first time in 2017, teams are eligible for cash prizes.
-At the end of the competition, the teams will be ranked according to their net score and will earn prizes as follows:
+For the first time in 2017, teams were eligible for cash prizes.
+At the end of the competition, the teams were ranked according to their net score to earn prizes as follows:

 - 1st: $300,000

 Each Solar Decathlon contest was worth a maximum of 100 points, for a potential competition total of 1,000 points.